Independent Developer

 Each project solves a specific problem.
 No dashboards for dashboards' sake — just focused, functional tools.

 A pitch-class set classifier and symmetry analysis tool for composers, theorists, and students.
 Upload MIDI or MusicXML files to extract prime forms, interval vectors, Z-relations, and set-class symmetry groups.
-Includes an interactive symmetry atlas covering all 224 prime forms, with voice-leading distance visualization and transpositional equivalence mapping.
+Includes an interactive symmetry atlas covering all 224 prime forms, with voice-leading distance visualization, transpositional equivalence mapping, and a live ear-training mode.

 An interactive 3D property and home planning tool built with React and Three.js.
 Model your lot to scale, design room layouts, and run solar exposure analysis across any date and time.
 Includes a sprinkler zone optimizer that accounts for slope, soil type, and precipitation data — so you water efficiently, not uniformly.